Stable reflexive sheaves and localization: Equivariant rank 2 reflexive sheaves on

 \subsection{Generating function for reflexive sheaves}

 In this section, we prove Theorem \ref{main} of the introduction.
 The proof follows by combining torus localization, the formula for Chern classes in Proposition \ref{Chern}, and the classification in Proposition \ref{class}.
-For any integers $c_1, c_2$, and writing ${\bf{v}} = (v_1,v_2,v_3,v_4)$, we introduce three sets
+For any integers $c_1, c_2$, and writing the components of a vector ${\bf{v}}$ by $v_i$, we introduce three sets

 \begin{proof} [Proof of Theorem \ref{main}] Fix $c_1$, $c_2$, and $c_3$.
 The action of $T$ on $\PP^3$ lifts to an action on $\N_{\PP^3}(2,c_1,c_2,c_3)$ by \cite[Prop.~4.1]{Koo}.
 Pointwise, this action is $t \cdot [\F] = [t^* \F]$.
 Hence $e(\N_{\PP^3}(2,c_1,c_2,c_3)) = e(\N_{\PP^3}(2,c_1,c_2,c_3)^T)$.
 Take an element $[\F] \in \N_{\PP^3}(2,c_1,c_2,c_3)^T$, then $\F$ admits a $T$-equivariant structure \cite[Prop.~4.4]{Koo} and this $T$-equivariant structure is unique up to tensoring by a character \cite[Prop.~4.5]{Koo}.